HRfunc

 montage.filter(threshold = 0.95)

 You can also leverage the K-D trees data structure to look within regions of interest.
-The specific k-d tree structure used enables us to also quickly group together in uniquely shaped clusters like spheres and boxes.
+The specific k-d tree structure used enables us to quickly group together in uniquely shaped clusters like spheres and boxes.

 # Filter your montage so it only contains HRFs of interest